Measles Outbreak: Everything You Need to Know

 If I’m not sure whether I’ve been vaccinated, should I get vaccinated again?

 There are two things that can be done.
 One is you could get one or two doses of the measles vaccine.
 The other is a blood test called measles IgG.
-It measures an antibody that is considered protective against measles, so if you are measles IgG positive, it means you are protected and immune.
+It measures the antibody produced by your body to measles that is considered protective against measles.
+So if you are measles IgG positive, it means you are protected and immune.

 Is there any harm in getting a vaccine if I don’t need one?